syncfusion-content/blazor-docs/blazor/getting-started/blazor-web-app-dotnet-cli.md

 ## Create a Blazor Web project using .NET CLI

-Run the following command to create a new Blazor Web application in a command prompt (Windows) or terminal (macOS) or command shell (Linux).
+Run the following command to create a new Blazor Web App in a command prompt (Windows) or terminal (macOS) or command shell (Linux).

 For a Blazor Web App with `Server` interactive render mode & `Per page/component` interactivity location, use the following commands